TUCKER CENTER SPOTLIGHT

 Q: How long have you been a Chef?

-A: I have been a Chef for twenty-four years.
+A: I have been a Chef for twenty-six years.
 I started cooking at the Radisson Hotel on Monroe Street where Hotel Duval now is; where I worked as a Sous Chef for five years.
 From there I attended Culinary School at Keiser where I was in the first graduating class.
 I then began an externship at the Governor’s Club downtown under Master Chef Jack Shoop and worked as his Banquet Chef for five years.

 Q: How long have you been working at the Tucker Center?

 A: About five years now.

 Q: Give us an example of a standard catering menu for a party at the Tucker Center?

 A: The client has the option to choose between a buffet style meal and a plated meal.
 Each of these options ranges from basic to very complex depending on the wishes and budget of the client.
 The buffet can be a simple one protein, one vegetable, and one starch meal or can be structured to include various carving stations and action stations.
 For plated meals, there are also a lot of variations we can use, ranging from something as simple as pasta to flank steak and shrimp.
 We are also available to do simple events that only require hors d’oeuvres and cocktails.

 Q: What do you consider your specialty/ favorite thing to make?

 A: There is not a specific dish I consider to be my specialty, but rather the way I prepare it.
 I like to find the freshest ingredients available and then utilize them with local ingredients to create the best dish possible.

 Q: How did you get started learning how to do ice carvings?
 What are some of your favorite ones you have created?